Home Farm Fishery

 The largest Carp caught so far weighed 29lb 13ozs.

-Both the specimen lake and the match lake have an abundance of natural features with over 30 established lily pads, mostly 8 metres off shore, and many reed beds.
+Both the specimen lake and the match lake have an abundance of natural features with over 30 established lily pads, mostly 8 meters offshore, and many reed beds.
 The match lake has 40 pegs, all staged, and the specimen lake can fish 20+ anglers, again all staged.

 A new shower room was built during the year and is now fully up and running.
 It includes a changing room and facilities for shaving etc. There is a nominal charge of £1.
 Bring your own towel!